karthikbaskaran10/Student-assist/README.md

-Hope this project serves a great help to all.
+Hope this project is helpful to all.
 Thank you.